 The seven-on/seven-off dilemma

 CONVENTIONAL WISDOM HOLDS that hospitalist groups won't be able to recruit newly minted physicians unless they offer seven-on/seven-off schedules.
-While older physicians may balk at missing every other with a growing family, experts say that physicians right out of training insist on having that amount of downtime.
+While older physicians may balk at missing every other weekend with a growing family, experts say that physicians right out of training insist on having that amount of downtime.
 Unless you offer seven-on/seven-off, the thinking goes, you won't get young physicians interested in even interviewing.